The Gunny Sack

 Step Three: Bake

-Bake the apple crisp at 375° for 40-50 minutes until the apples are tender and the crumb topping is golden.
+Bake the at 375°F for 40-50 minutes until the apples are tender and the crumb topping is golden.

 easy apple crisp in pan

-2. Can apple crisp be made ahead of time?
+2. Can I make it ahead of time?
 Yes, you can make it and bake it ahead of time.
 Cool completely.
 Then cover and store in the fridge.

 3. Does apple crisp freeze well?
 Yes, after cooling the apple crisp cover it well and store in the freezer for up 2-3 months.

-4. Can apple crisp be served cold?
+4. Can it be served cold?
 Of course!
 But if you really want to enjoy it, warm the apple crisp and top it with vanilla ice cream and caramel.

-5. Wondering how to reheat apple crisp?
-Reheat the pan of apple crisp in a warm oven until heated through.
+5. What’s the best way to reheat it?
+Reheat the pan in a warm oven until heated through.
 Or warm slices in the microwave for a few seconds until warm.

 apple crisp recipe